GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 So maybe that's what we should do.
 Listen to the next episode next week.
 But I think now it's time to go talk about the question of the week.
 And the question of the week is something that I really like because I'm a pretty lazy person.

 And sometimes I see very often examples of-- oh, this is how you run Jenkins on Kubernetes, or this is how you run, I don't know, Drupal, or not WordPress-- yeah, WordPress on Kubernetes, whatever.
-And it really makes me feel-- well, on Google Cloud Platform we have this really cool thing, which is the Deployment Manager, that you can easily click on a button, and then you get a deployment.
+And it really makes me feel-- well, on Google Cloud we have this really cool thing, which is the Deployment Manager, that you can easily click on a button, and then you get a deployment.
 Boom.
 Done.
 Easy.
 Is there such a thing for Kubernetes.

 MARK: Yeah.
 So this is really cool.
 If anyone's tracked along with what was Deploy Manager, and then Helm, and then backwards and forwards, anything, everything all got consolidated recently, which is really cool.
 And everything's now in Helm for Kubernetes.
 So Helm is this thing that lets you deploy common things, like applications to Kubernetes.